actuarialopensource/benchmarks/joss/paper.md

 ## Experience studies

 Some actuarial techniques for calculating mortality rates involve partitioning date ranges [@Atkinson:2016].
-These date partitioning algorithms are implemented by the actxps R package [@Heaphy:2024] and the ExperienceAnalysis.jl [@Loudenback:2020] Julia package .
+These date partitioning algorithms are implemented by the actxps R package [@Heaphy:2024] and the ExperienceAnalysis.jl [@Loudenback:2020] Julia package.
 The benchmarking process identified a number of inconsistencies which were raised as issues on GitHub and quickly resolved by the maintainers of the packages.

 ## Mortality tables software

 The Society of Actuaries provides a number of mortality tables in an XML format [@Strommen:2013].
 These tables have been wrapped into packages for convenient access with the pymort [@Caseres:2021] Python package and the MortalityTables.jl [@Loudenback:2018] Julia package.
-There are many XML files and each XML file contains many numbers.
-It is not practical to verify that each package correctly parses every value from every XML file.
 A hash was computed using each value from 10 files verifying that the values are consistent between the two packages for these files.
+The Julia implementation was significantly faster.

 # Conclusion